LevelPixel/ComfyUI-LevelPixel/README.md

 * Text - a simple node for entering multi-line text (similar to Prompt from other node packages).
 * String - a simple node for entering single-line text (similar to String from other node packages).
 * Conversion nodes - a variety of different nodes that allow you to transform different types of variables into other variables.
 The big difference from other current node packages is that they cover a larger number of variable types.
 Conversion nodes: StringToFloat, StringToInt, StringToBool, StringToNumber, StringToCombo, IntToString, FloatToString, BoolToString, FloatToInt, IntToFloat, IntToBool, BoolToInt.
+* Pipe - extremely useful and extremely easy to use node for building a beautiful pipeline.
+One Pipe node is both an input and an output, so I recommend using it where it is absolutely necessary.
+In addition, there are standard Pipe In and Pipe Out, if you want aesthetics.

+## About LLM, LLaVa, VLM, Autotagger, RAM nodes

+All LLM nodes have been moved to a separate ComfyUI Level Pixel Advanced node package, as such nodes require the skill of configuring programs, drivers and libraries for correct use, as well as due to constant changes and other frequent changes that may affect all other functionality of the current node package.
+In addition, some technologies based on neural networks tend to quickly become obsolete (currently in 1-2 years), so they will be in a separate ComfyUI Level Pixel Advanced package.

+Link to Level Pixel Advanced nodes with LLM nodes: [https://github.com/LevelPixel/ComfyUI-LevelPixel-Advanced](https://github.com/LevelPixel/ComfyUI-LevelPixel-Advanced)

+# Update History

+27-05-2025 - The node package is divided into two independent packages - a package with logical nodes [ComfyUI-LevelPixel](https://github.com/LevelPixel/ComfyUI-LevelPixel) and a package with LLM nodes [ComfyUI-LevelPixel-Advanced](https://github.com/LevelPixel/ComfyUI-LevelPixel-Advanced)

 # Credits